shevtsod/ENSE483/project/README.md

 ### `DB_PASSWORD`

-**Required**.
-Password for the user account with read/write permissions that is created in each database used by the system.
+**Required.** Password for the user account with read/write permissions that is created in each database used by the system.

 ## Developing